Black hole - neutron star mergers: The first mass gap and kilonovae: Electromagnetic counterpart

 \section{Electromagnetic counterpart}

-BH-NS mergers where the NS is disrupted outside the event horizon produce mass ejecta and accretion disks that then may produce EM counterparts.
+BH-NS mergers in which the NS is disrupted outside the BH event horizon produce mass ejecta and accretion disks that may produce EM counterparts.
 In this section we discuss our results on kilonova emission associated with BH-NS mergers with mass ejection.
-For LIGO/Virgo detectable events ($SNR>8$) we calculate kilonova luminosities for each BH-NS merger with some mass ejecta ($M_{\rm ej}>0.001\msun$) following scheme outlined in Section~\ref{sec.mejkn}.
-For each merger event we employ the simulated distance archived in our synthetic universe (see Sec.~\ref{sec.cosmo}).
+For LIGO/Virgo detectable events ($S/R>8$), we calculate kilonova luminosities for each BH-NS merger with some mass ejecta ($M_{\rm ej}>0.001\msun$) following the scheme outlined in Section~\ref{sec.mejkn}.
+For each merger event we employ the merger distance from our synthetic Universe (see Sec.~\ref{sec.cosmo}).

 Figure~\ref{fig.kn} shows the distribution of brightness in o-band ($1260-1360{\rm nm}$) of BH-NS mergers with kilonova emission for all our models.
-Kilonova brightness is found in very broad range ($M_{\rm kn} \sim 14-27$mag), but dim kilonovae dominate ($M_{\rm kn} \sim 23$mag).
-The large brightness range comes from the combination of distance range for BH-NS mergers that are detectable by LIGO/Virgo during O3 ($z \lesssim 0.07$; luminosity distance: $\lesssim 320$Mpc) and the fact that ejecta mass is found in wide range of values ($M_{\rm ej}\sim 0.001-0.03\msun$).
-Our results showing that most kilonovae are predicted to be rather dim originates from the fact that most events are found at distances (average redshift: $z_{\rm ave}\sim 0.04$; average luminosity distance of $\sim 180$Mpc) close to LIGO/Virgo O3 detection horizon for BH-NS mergers ($z \sim 0.07$; where most of the searched volume is located).
-Additionally, the ejecta mass found in our simulations is rather small: $M_{\rm ej}<0.03\msun$ (see Fig.~\ref{Mej_hist}).
+The distribution of kilonova brightness has a very large range ($M_{\rm kn} \sim 15-28$ mag), but dim kilonovae dominate ($M_{\rm kn} \sim 24$ mag).
+Since such events can be detected only at small redshifts (see Sec. \ref{sec.mj}), we do not take into account k-correction.
+The large brightness range comes from the combination of distance range for BH-NS mergers that are detectable by LIGO/Virgo during O3 ($z \lesssim 0.07$; luminosity distance: $\lesssim 320$Mpc) and the fact that ejecta mass is found in a wide range of values ($M_{\rm ej}\sim 0.0002-0.07\msun$).
+We find that most kilonovae are dim because most events are found at distances (average redshift: $z_{\rm ave}\sim 0.04$; average luminosity distance of $\sim 180$Mpc) close to the LIGO/Virgo O3 detection horizon for BH-NS mergers ($z \sim 0.07$; where most of the searched volume is located).
+Additionally, the ejecta mass found in our simulations is rather small; typically $M_{\rm ej}<0.03\msun$ (see Fig.~\ref{Mej_hist}).

-Kilonova brightness vary with different model assumptions.
-In Table~\ref{tab.kn} we show the fraction of BH-NS mergers with detectable kilonova among LIGO/Virgo detectable ($SNR>8$) events (see eq. \ref{BHNS_fit5}) for all our models.
-Detectability of a given kilonova (with its corresponding brightness) is assessed based on the detection thresholds of some typical optical instruments used for search of kilonovae.
-We show results for small instrument like ATLAS (maximum reach of $M_{\rm max}=19.5$mag), medium-size Canada-France-Hawaii Telescope ($M_{\rm max}=24.1$mag) and large Subaru telescope ($M_{\rm max}=26.0$mag).
+Kilonova brightness varies with different model assumptions.
+In Table~\ref{tab.kn}, for all our models, we show the fraction of BH-NS mergers with detectable kilonova among LIGO/Virgo detectable events ($S/R>8$; see eq. \ref{BHNS_fit5}).
+We identify each simulated kilonova as detectable based on the detection thresholds of some typical optical instruments used in the search for kilonovae.
+We show results for small instruments such as ATLAS (maximum reach of $M_{\rm max}=19.5$mag), the medium-size Canada-France-Hawaii Telescope ($M_{\rm max}=24.1$mag) and the large Subaru telescope ($M_{\rm max}=26.0$mag).